helaoban/fixtrate/README.md

-# Fixation: tools for interacting with the FIX protocol.
+# Fixtrate: tools for interacting with the FIX protocol.